opscientia/coinstac/paper/paper.md

 1. Decentralizing analyses and computation.

 * Analysis pipelines only interact with site data on their own computers.
-Derived data, such as model weights, from each user may be sent to a central compute node, but never raw data.
+Aggregate derived data, such as model weights, from each user may be sent to a central compute node, but never raw data.
 Over a dozen local and decentralized computations/algorithms have been developed already, with more coming.

 * A central compute node performs a complimentary component of the group analysis by coordinating between the various data nodes participating in a consortium.
 This node may trigger adjusted computations on user machines to improve a model.